TIBCOSoftware/fabrician-postgresql-enabler/README.md

 Runtime Context Variables
 --------------------------------------
 Below are some notable Runtime Context Variables associated with this Enabler.
-Take a look at the container.xml file in the src/main/resources/runtime/ subdirectory
+Take a look at the container.xml file in the src/main/resources/runtime/ subdirectory.

  APP_DATA_DIR - path where the database files are located;
   			NOTE: for persistence across engine hosts, it is recommended you